Next Trails Guide Course: 14 June – 13 July

 This is one of the most exciting environmental training courses anyone could ever wish to attend!
-A trainee Trails Guide conducts safaris on foot with the intention of approaching Africa's dangerous game species (lion, leopard, buffalo, elephant and rhino).
-The skills gained on this course equip you to encounter dangerous game whilst walking, including how to handle a bolt-action rifle in the (hopefully) unlikely event that your group gets charged by one.
+A trainee Trails Guide conducts safaris on foot with the intention of approaching Africa’s dangerous game species (lion, leopard, buffalo, elephant and rhino).
+The skills gained on this course equip you to encounter dangerous game whilst walking, including how to handle a bolt-action rifle in the unlikely event that your group gets charged by one.
+It is also a wonderful experience for anyone who wants to experience the Big Five on foot.

-Our Trails Guide course is open to anyone who is at least 18 years old and is qualified as a FGASA Field Guide (nature).
+Our Trails Guide course is open to anyone who is at least 18 years old and of average fitness.
+If you are wanting to obtain a qualification you must meet the criteria listed below.

-The aim is to develop and practice the skills needed for conducting walks safely in dangerous game areas, initially as a 'back-up trails guide'.
-The course is run in two consecutive parts:
+The aim is to develop and practice the skills needed for conducting walks safely in dangerous game areas, initially as a ‘back-up trails guide’.
+The course is run in two consecutive parts both conducted at Intibane camp in northern KwaZulu Natal:

 The syllabus is aligned with the FGASA syllabus for Trails Guides – part of the View Potentially Dangerous Animals (VPDA) Unit Standard 8459.